Getting The Information Your Need Regarding Impairments And Disability Payments

-This is a particularly complex area of South Carolina workers compensation law – and you may need to consider other types of benefits that may be available as well.
-Impairment/disability is a medical and legal determination that requires knowledge of medicine, nonmedical vocational factors and how these are applied under South Carolina Workers Compensation law.
+This is a particularly complex area of workers’ compensation law – and you may need to consider other types of benefits that may be available as well.
+Impairment/disability is a medical and legal determination that requires knowledge of medicine, nonmedical vocational factors and how these are applied under South Carolina workers’ compensation law.

 Are You Unable To Work At All?
 Unable To Return To Your Former Job?

-At Smith & Griffith, LLP, you can take advantage of a free, no-risk consultation with John P. Griffith, an Anderson disability payments attorney who has been advocating for the injured for 17 years.
-Mr. Griffith has in-depth knowledge of your legal rights and the processes required to obtain workers compensation and Social Security Disability Insurance benefits.
+You can take advantage of a free, no-risk consultation with John P. Griffith, an Anderson disability payments attorney who has been advocating for the injured for nearly 30 years.
+Mr. Griffith has in-depth knowledge of your legal rights and the processes required to obtain workers’ compensation and Social Security Disability Insurance benefits.

 A wide range of severe work-related injuries can render a person unable to return to work at all.
 In other situations, it may be impossible to do the work you performed in the past, particularly if you earned your living in a physically demanding occupation such as construction or factory work.